-Textbook Services is in Hagestad Hall, room 29 (in the basement).
+Textbook Services is in room 241 Chalmer Davee Library.

 UNIVERSITY OF WISCONSIN River Falls

-Textbook Services is in Hagestad Hall, room 29 (in the basement).
+Textbook Services is in room 241 Chalmer Davee Library.

 Our regular hours are Monday – Friday, 8 AM – 4 PM (year round).
 A few days before classes start each term through the first week of classes we will have extended hours, including limited Saturday and Sunday hours.
 We also have extended hours during finals week for returning books.

-Students come to Textbook Services and use their ID card to get a printout of the books required for the semester.
-We have all of the class information specific to each student in our system, so a student only requires a photo ID in order to obtain a book list.
+Students can look up their booklist online, then come to Textbook Services to get their books required for the semester.
 A photo ID (student ID, driver’s license, passport…) is required when you check out your books.

-Once a book list is printed, the student gathers their textbooks from the stacks.
+Once a student has a book list, they gather their textbooks from the stacks.
 Our books are in numerical order, with a BLUE number representing each title.
 Once all their books are gathered, the student will go to a checkout terminal, and a staff member will check out the books.
-Each book has a unique ID assigned to it (the RED number), and the student is responsible for returning these exact books.
+Each book has a unique barcode ID assigned to it, and the student is responsible for returning these exact books.

 Textbook issue usually starts one week before the first day of classes.
-The actual days and hours for textbook issue will be on the Textbook Services webpage (http://www.uwrf.edu/TextbookServices/) and posted on the doors of Hagestad Hall about two weeks before classes start.
+The actual days and hours for textbook issue will be on the Textbook Services webpage (https://www.uwrf.edu/TextbookServices/) and posted on the doors of the Chalmer Davee Library about two weeks before classes start.

 You must check out your own textbooks.
 If you are unable to come to Textbook Services to do so, you may have someone else check them out for you, but only with permission from the Textbook Services manager.
 We also offer the option of mailing textbooks if you are a distance learner.